DESIGN PRINCIPLES FOR LOG BUILDINGS

 • in leading ductwork through floors, ceilings and roofs, the need to ensure that fire protection clearances between the ductwork and wooden structures are maintained after settling and to allow the structures to settle without obstruction.

-Light-weight framed partitions are attached to log walls by means of, for instance, battens which have elliptical slots to allow the screws to move downwards as the log structure settles (see Figure 11).
+Light-weight framed partitions are attached to log walls by means of, for instance, battens that have elliptical slots to allow the screws to move downwards as the log structure settles (see Figure 11).
 Also, a framework for additional insulation is fastened to a log wall so as to allow for settling.
 Window and door openings are strengthened at the sides with wooden tongued jambs (or loose tongues), which are fitted into the grooves cut in the log ends.
 They allow the surrounding log wall to settle and prevent lateral movement of the logs (see Figures 7 and 8).
 In steep roofs with a log gable (i.e. the upper and lower ends of the rafters rest on the log wall), the difference in settling resulting from the height differential between the apex of the gable and the top of the gable causes the lower end of the rafters to be displaced horizontally (see Figure 13).
 As a consequence of this, the walls parallel to the ridge of the roof will tend to bulge outwards, unless the rafter fastenings have a mechanism to allow for this displacement.
 Traditionally, wooden dowelling and log intersections have been used to make log walls into rigid, integral structures.
 Wooden or steel dowels prevent the logs from warping out of place, especially in long walls and around openings.
 The distance between two dowels must not exceed 2000 mm (see Figure 14).

 3.2 Breathability and tightness

-Figure 13 Movement of roof structures.
-The horizontal displacement U=V*tanα, where V is the settling of the gable and α is the pitch of the roof. | Figure 14 Dowelling of a log wall |
+Movement of roof structures.
+The horizontal displacement U=V*tanα, where V is the settling of the gable and α is the pitch of the roof.

 3.3 Durability and protection of log wall

 The moisture content of wood is the most important factor affecting the durability of a log.
-A moisture content of at least 20 % and a temperature of at least 5 °C are necessary for mould and rot fungi to develop. the moisture content of the wood exceeds the said value only when the relative humidity of the air has remained above 85 % for a long period of time.
+The moisture content of at least 20 % and a temperature of at least 5 °C are necessary for mould and rot fungi to develop. the moisture content of the wood exceeds the said value only when the relative humidity of the air has remained above 85 % for a long period of time.

 Methods of protecting the exterior log wall.

 The purpose of protecting the exterior wall of a log building is to maintain the aesthetic and structural characteristics of wood.
-These characteristics are deteriorated by the growth of fungi (rot and mould), by dampness and by ultraviolet radiation (sunlight).
-The methods of protecting the log wall can be classified into three categories: structural protection, chemical protection and coating.
+These characteristics are deteriorated by the growth of fungi (rot and mould), dampness and by ultraviolet radiation (sunlight).
+The methods of protecting the log wall can be classified into three categories structural protection, chemical protection and coating.
 The best result is usually achieved by combining these three methods.

 Structural protection

-Structural protection aims at minimizing the moisture load on the surface of log.
+Structural protection aims at minimizing the moisture load on the surface of the log.
 The exterior wall should be protected against capillary water rising from the soil as well as against oblique rain and splash water.
 In the design of structures, consideration should be given to a free flow of air, which will dry the exterior wall efficiently.
 Sufficiently long eaves give effective protection against oblique rain and reduce the effect of sunlight.
 The eaves should be at least 500 mm long.
 Preferably, all terraces and balconies made of log or wooden structures should be covered.
 The log seam should be designed so that water running down the wall does not stay in the seam (“drip beak structure”).
 The packing should not extrude out of the seam, because wet packing creates favourable conditions for fungi.
 Gutters and downpipes guide the rainwater to the soil, preventing the wind from blowing water onto the wall.
 The downpipe shoe must be built so that splashing water does not hit the wall.
 The bottoms of window openings must be fitted with weather strips, which are tilted outwards.
 The footing must be sufficiently high, at least 400 mm above the soil, to prevent melted snow, water and vegetation from rotting the lowermost logs.
 It is absolutely necessary to cut the rise of capillary water by installing a damp course, for instance, bitumen felt or a coating of bitumen between the footing and the lowest logs.

 Chemical protection and coating